Our climate action

 3

-Compensate for own residual emissions by for example investing in high-quality projects that remove carbon from the atmosphere.
+Compensate for residual emissions by investing in credible projects that remove CO₂ from the atmosphere.

 Go to section